solide-project/web3-plugin-contracts/README.md

 ## Usage

-The package is best used with `web3.js`.
-Basically, you can just extend the plugin as part of web3 instance
+The package is optimally utilized alongside `web3.js`.
+Simply extend the plugin as part of your web3 instance for seamless integration.

 ```ts
 import Web3, { Contract } from "web3";